-- 1. CAUTION is advised when using labour force activity variables.
+- 1. Revision November 2016.
+Statistics Canada discovered that the education variable they actually calculated was for persons 15 and over when we had specifically requested it for ages 25-64 only.
+Both versions of the education variables are now available. - 2.
+CAUTION is advised when using labour force activity variables.
 Full time and part time status based on number of weeks worked in 2005.
-Total labour force, employed, unemployed and not in the labour force based on status one week prior to Census day 2006. - 2.
+Total labour force, employed, unemployed and not in the labour force based on status one week prior to Census day 2006. - 3.
 Data was last revised November 20-2015 by Statistics Canada to fix issues with variable labeling and the miscalculation of total highrise and lowrise apartment renters.